 Ministry of Cantor

 Each individual Cantor is responsible for animating the sung worship at Liturgy.
 Each Cantor goes through an initial training period, afterward being mentored at liturgy with a senior Cantor.
 Scheduling is done together, allowing for the individual's commitments and the needs of the parish.
 Requirements: a fairly good singing voice, good personal and dynamic skills.
 The Cantors meet together once monthly on the 3rd Tuesday from 7:30-9:00 p.m. in the church choir loft.
 In addition, they serve the assembly on Special events and Holy Days.
-To join and for more information, it is necessary to contact the Music Director at 847-967-1091.
+To join and for more information, it is necessary to contact the Music Director.

 Do you play an instrument, or want to brush it off and play again, just not at home?
 This might be something for you.
 We are looking for instrumental players of all kinds.
 Flute-Woodwinds, Trumpet-Brass, Guitar (especially), Bass, either electric or acoustic, Keyboards, Organ, Percussion, Strings ... you name it, and we can probably use the help.
 Rehearsals would be as needed, to complement the other ensembles and groups within the ministry, and to have some solo work as well, in the context of our common prayer.
 This segment of the music ministry is open to both adults and children (albeit beyond beginning level).
 If you are interested please contact the Music Director at 847-867-1091